Skip to content

 2. Click “Add iCal source”.

-3. Paste the URL, choose the source name (Booking, Airbnb, VRBO, Google Calendar, or “Other”), and save.
+3. Paste the URL, choose the source, and save.
+The list is closed, with eight options: Booking.com, Airbnb, VRBO, Expedia, Tripadvisor, Google Calendar, Holidu, and Rentalia.

 From that point on, each new iCal event turns into a reservation in your dashboard, with check-in and check-out dates pre-filled.
-If you configure auto check-in link, the system generates the unique link for the guest as soon as the reservation appears, ready for you to forward or to go out by email automatically.
+If you turn on the auto check-in link, the system generates the unique link for the guest as soon as the reservation appears, ready for you to forward or to go out by email automatically.

 How often does the Airbnb iCal update bookings?